Nissy25/Rule-Engine-With-AST/README.md

 ### Table of contents

-1.Introduction
+1.Project overview

 2.Features

+3.Architecture

-3.Technologies Used
+4.Technologies Used

-4.Project Structure

 5.Installation

-6.Usage

-7.Testing

-8.Example Rule
+6.Running the code

-9.How the Rule Engine Works
+7.How the Rule Engine Works

-8.Error Handling

-9.Contributing

-10.License
+8.Design Choices

+9.Testing

+10.Contributing

+11.Conclusion

 ---

-### Introduction

-An Abstract Syntax Tree (AST) is a data structure that represents the structure of a computer program's source code.
-It's a tree-like representation where each node represents a construct in the source code.ASTs are a fundamental part of how a compiler works.
-This project is a simple Rule Engine using an Abstract Syntax Tree (AST) to dynamically create, combine, and evaluate rules based on conditions like age, salary, department, and experience.
-The goal is to process and evaluate these rules against a dataset and determine if the conditions are met.
-This Rule Engine supports basic logic operations (AND, OR) and conditions like >, <, and ==.
+## Project Overview

+The Rule Engine with AST is a 3-tier application designed to determine user eligibility based on various attributes such as age, department, income, and experience.
+It leverages an Abstract Syntax Tree (AST) to represent conditional rules, allowing for the dynamic creation, combination, and modification of these rules.

 ---
 ### Features